OlisaNsonwu/diyar/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs on the Ubuntu and win-builder test environments.

+There was 1 NOTE:
+Could not eliminate this.
+No messaged dsiplayed.
+This is a first submission (since the package was archived).

 ## Downstream dependencies
 *Checked downstream dependencies - All passed